sanjidtalukder/Pulse-Planat/README.md

 Copy your Firebase keys to: src/firebase/config.js

 Start development server
-npm run dev
+expo start
 `

-📍 The app will run at http://localhost:5173
+📍 The app will run on iOS/Android via Expo Go.

 ---